jc-aguilera/carlosom/docs/challenges/showdown-3.md

 The lighter spawns here.
 You can now make up to 10 Molotov cocktails!
 Other useful items include the first AR, the second survival knife, 14 shotgun rounds, 45 handgun rounds, and several healing items.

-Besides the usual suspects, Thanatos can get stunlocked by means of iron pipes and hammers, so use that to your advantage.
+Besides the usual suspects, Thanatos can get stun locked by means of iron pipes and hammers, so use that to your advantage.
 It's best to use your weaker weapons on him.
 And beware of his instakill move!

 ## Stage 5: Thanatos II